Zondax/ledger-zcash/docs/APDUSPEC.md

 ### INS_CHECKANDSIGN_TX_SAPLING

 Checks the transaction data and signs if it is correct with the corresponding keys.
+This command requires you already called the INS_INITTX_SAPLING.
+This command requires you already called the correct number of INS_GET_SPENDINFO.
+This command requires you already called the correct number of INS_GET_OUTPUTINFO.

 The transaction_blob should have the following format:

 |  Type     | Content                | Expected  |